Star Trek: Expansion of the Star Trek Universe (2017–present)

 The second series of the expansion of the Star Trek Universe, Star Trek: Picard, features Patrick Stewart reprising the character Jean-Luc Picard from The Next Generation.
 Picard premiered on CBS All Access on January 23, 2020.
 Unlike Discovery, Amazon Prime Video streams Picard internationally.
 CBS has also released two seasons of Star Trek: Short Treks, a series of standalone mini-episodes which air between Discovery and Picard seasons.
 A new live-action series, Star Trek: Strange New Worlds, a spinoff of the second season of Discovery and prequel to the original series, premiered on May 5, 2022.
-Lower Decks, an animated adult comedy series, was released on August 6, 2020 on CBS All Access.
-Another animated series, Star Trek: Prodigy, premiered on the rebranded service Paramount+ first on October 28, 2021, and on December 17, 2021 on Nickelodeon.
+Lower Decks, an animated adult comedy series, was released on August 6, 2020, on CBS All Access.
+Another animated series, Star Trek: Prodigy, premiered on the rebranded service Paramount+ first on October 28, 2021, and on December 17, 2021, on Nickelodeon.
 Prodigy is the first Star Trek series to specifically target younger audiences, and is the franchise's first fully computer animated series.

-Paramount Global announced in February 2021 that the Star Trek Universe would be available on Paramount+, including Discovery, Picard, Lower Decks, Prodigy, and Strange New Worlds.
-The service's Executive Vice President of Development and Programming, Julie McNamara, said they were unlikely to expand the slate of Star Trek series until one of these five shows ended, which could happen when a series' story runs its course or a lead actor's contract expires.
-McNamara hoped to release a new season of Star Trek each quarter.
-Discussing the next phase of the franchise, Kurtzman said several projects were in development and the success of Prodigy could lead to more young audience-focused series.
-He added that future live-action series would likely explore new parts of the Star Trek franchise's timeline in a similar way to Discoverys jump to the far future in its third season.
-Kurtzman also felt there would be opportunities for future series to be associated to other Paramount Global brands such as BET and Showtime, similar to Prodigy being developed for Nickelodeon.
-Monthly meetings with the showrunners of each new series are held to allow coordination between the different series and ensure that "they're not stepping on each other's toes" by using the same elements of the universe, according to Kurtzman.
+Star Trek's television presence would reach a new peak in 2022, with five Star Trek series airing simultaneously that year.

+The Star Trek: Picard series finale aired in April 2023.
+Discovery's series finale aired in May 2024.
+A Star Trek: Starfleet Academy series is in pre-production to take the place of one of these series.
+Star Trek: Prodigy was removed from Paramount+ in June 2023.
+The series was picked up by Netflix, and season 1 was made available on December 25, 2023.
+A second season aired later in 2024.

+Paramount is also planning to create television films for Paramount+ every two years.
+The first of these movies, Section 31, stars Michelle Yeoh, reprising her role as Empress Georgiou from Discovery, and was given a release date of January 24, 2025.